|We are an Affiliate!|

 I have been a wedding and brand/product photographer for over 8 years.
-So while I have experience with how to get more photography clients already, stepping into a new direction for my photography business has meant looking for an entirely new market for my first photography client.
+So while I have experience with how to get more photography clients already, stepping into a new direction for my photography business has meant looking for an entirely new market for my first photography client for my business.

 In some ways it has been like starting over again.
 My current network of clients and photographers are in a completely different market to the one I am now targeting; with maybe the odd exception.

 I am now in the process of finding new avenues to get more photography clients and building new networks.
 Fortunately I already have the experience in this area.

 You simply cannot build your portfolio and website and just expect to get more photography clients to find you; or even come to you asking you to work for them for big piles of cash.
 It just doesn’t work like that.

 So these are my best suggested steps to get more photography clients and get general new clients that keep returning.

 Work for Free

 This can be a very divisive topic.
 There are a lot of photographers firmly in the ‘never work for free’ camp and others who see the benefits of the opposite to get more photography clients.

 I think the issue stems from the value return from clients and the risk of being taken advantage of.